Dicosmoecus gilvipes: Instar stages

 Instar I larvae are typically found in early spring, this instar stage is one of the first of the stages to colonize streams that have been scoured by high flood events.
 The instar I and II larvae cases are constructed with an overlapping pattern consisting of fine twigs and needles.
 During Instar III stage, larvae begin to incorporate pebbles into their cases.
 Larvae reaches the fourth instar stage during late April.
 Instar IV cases consists of coarse sand grains at their anterior and needles and twigs at their posterior.
-The fifth instar stage is where the larvae is at its largest, averaging at 30 mm in length, with 40 mm being the maximum length reported.
+The fifth instar stage is where the larva is at its largest, averaging at 30 mm in length, with 40 mm being the maximum length reported.
 This final stage occurs around late summer, the larvae are active until water temperature drops to 0-2 C, during November or December.
 At this stage, their cases consist of only mineral material and the larvae attach their cases at their anterior to the underside of rocks and boulders, to live overwinter.